Alchemist-X/howcryptoworksbook/Chapter_10_Hyperliquid.md

 This governance structure reflects a sophisticated understanding of platform dynamics: pure permissionlessness can lead to spam and poor user experience, while excessive gatekeeping stifles innovation.
 The stake-based approach creates market-driven quality control.

-## Section VII: Road to Decentralization
+## Section V: Road to Decentralization

-Building in DeFi is fundamentally about balancing performance and decentralization, a tradeoff where simultaneous optimization is rarely possible.
+Building in DeFi is fundamentally about balancing performance and decentralization, a trade-off where simultaneous optimization is rarely possible.
 Generally, successful protocols start off more centralized to achieve the speed and reliability needed for adoption, then gradually decentralize over time as they mature and their infrastructure becomes more robust.

 Hyperliquid faces persistent criticism around several centralization vectors that critics argue undermine its decentralized positioning.
 The most prominent concern centers on validator control, where the Hyper Foundation reportedly controls approximately 81% of staked HYPE through its own validators.
 This concentration could theoretically allow a single entity to halt or steer the chain, raising questions about the protocol's resistance to censorship or coordinated control.